Has breast cancer become too normalized?

 And don’t you think too often such celebrity-type stories often make breast cancer seem not so bad?

 And then there are the mastectomy stories, lots of mastectomy talk of late too.
-Of course, talking openly about this stuff is wonderful.
+Of course, talking openly about this stuff is a good thing.
 However, there’s a double-edge sword here.
-All this talk, all this exposure can be misconstrued and potentially create the false illusion that breast cancer is well, normal-like and therefore, not really all that bad, can it not?
+All this talk, all this exposure, can be misconstrued and potentially create the false illusion that breast cancer is well, normal-like and therefore, not really all that bad, can it not?

 Pink ribbon culture has certainly played a major role in promoting this “normalization” of breast cancer.